-There are and will be cases where a fund house has two similar looking schemes and both have a good track record to boast of.
+There are and will be cases where a fund house has two similar-looking schemes and both have a good track record to boast of.
 Now it will be difficult for Fund houses or AMCs to tweak them as shutting them down or merging will create a fund with assets that may be too large to manage within the scope of new restrictions and revised investment objective.

 How does all this help Investors?

-Earlier, for most investors it was difficult to gauge which is large cap and which isn’t.
+Earlier, for most investors, it was difficult to gauge which is large-cap and which isn’t.
 So with all funds having their own definitions, it was difficult to carry out comparisons correctly.
 A large-cap fund could easily have stocks that would be counted as mid-cap for a different fund.
 So this definition-setting will help eliminate cap-related confusion to some extent.

 Another benefit is that over the years, just too many schemes had come into existence without a real need for.
 So this cleanup will reduce the unnecessary clutter.

 Some of the scheme names were very misleading.
 And at times and to the uninitiated, it gave the wrong impressions of some kind of guarantees.
-With the restriction on the choice of name that the funds can have, the regulator has done its part to ensure that investors do not misunderstand the product and end up taking higher risk than they should.
+With the restriction on the choice of name that the funds can have, the regulator has done its part to ensure that investors do not misunderstand the product and end up taking higher risks than they should.

 This is something that used to happen a lot.
 A balanced fund ideally should be balanced.
 Right?
 That is what it is meant for.
 It was not to beat full-equity schemes.
 But unfortunately, many balanced schemes were unbalanced as they were stuffed with a lot more equity than was needed.
-So it was difficult to compare the two balanced fund simply on basis of returns when one was actually balanced and other was unbalanced.
+So it was difficult to compare the two balanced funds simply on basis of returns when one was actually balanced and the other was unbalanced.

 The biggest advantage of this classification is that it will make mutual fund schemes comparable in a much better way.
 That is to say that comparison within their category and also provide decent relative comparison across category which would make sense.